 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.

-Interpretations and amendments to published standards effective in 2012
+Interpretations and amendments to published standards effective in 2013

-The new or amended SB-FRS and Interpretations to SB-FRS mandatory for application from 1 April 2012 did not have any material impact on the Authority's financial statements.
+The new or amended SB-FRS and Interpretations to SB-FRS mandatory for application did not have any material impact on the Authority's financial statements except for the following: